Kovah/obsidian-wakatime/README.md

 ## Features

-- Track time spent on notes in Obsidian.
-- Configure API key and custom Wakapi URL.
+- Either connect with Wakatime or set a custom URL to your Wakapi instance.
 - Set a default project or associate folders or files with different projects.
-- Ignore specific files or folders from being tracked.
+- Ignore specific files or folders from being tracked with a custom ignore list.
+- Not only Markdown files, but also PDFs or images are tracked.
+- Markdown is correctly set as a language for corresponding files.
+- Lightweight installation without usage of the wakatime-cli client.

 ## Installation

-### From Community Plugins
+### From Community Plugins (Coming soon...)
 1. Open Obsidian.
 2. Go to `Settings` > `Community plugins`.
 3. Click on `Browse` and search for `Wakatime / Wakapi`.